agostinv/even-less-is-more/README.md

 Their global cache is a form of linear attention, where the softmax operator is replaced with some arbitrary, decomposable set of function maps/kernels.
 This allows for, at a high level, Q(K^TV) which is O(n) versus (QK^T)V which is O(n^2).

+> [!NOTE]
+> This project is not being actively worked on due to limited visible improvements.
+Some commits in the latest few branches were focused on varying resource allocation and trying to gather some standardized results for [Hedgehog](https://github.com/fla-org/flash-linear-attention/blob/main/fla/modules/feature_map.py#L38) and [Dijiang](https://github.com/YuchuanTian/DiJiang)-like feature maps.
+This repo does feature [Flash Linear Attention](https://github.com/fla-org/flash-linear-attention/tree/c805d79a07714b85b29b72a0d0eab77709fbb641) integration, a repository full of performant Triton implementations of linear attention kernels, and there were some improvements observed when employing [Gated Linear Attention](https://github.com/fla-org/flash-linear-attention/blob/c805d79a07714b85b29b72a0d0eab77709fbb641/fla/layers/gla.py#L25), so further investigations should probably begin there.

 ## Room for Improvement with Even Less?

 #### Linear Attention Gating/Decay

 A few areas leap out for improvement.
 First, and foremost, their global cache is a naive "value mush" with no way to modify itself.
-The creators of LESS appeared to not know how to parallelize their cache construction when it needs to be modified at a per time-step basis, but in reality it should be relatively simple for all but the most data-dependent of gating functions/decay factors.
+The creators of LESS did not explore parallelization of their cache construction when it needs to be modified at a per time-step basis, but in reality it should be relatively simple for all but the most data-dependent of gating functions/decay factors.

 Any function producing a scalar G that gates the KV cache updates in some fashion and decays it can be trivially be shown to be equivalent to a modified ALiBi-like structure, where G is placed in a mask with each i and j defining a G value as G^(-1(j-i)).
 This also applies even if G is time-dependent, e.g. some arbitrary G\_t.